Latest SIMBA News

 SIMBA 26.01 Preview Release

 SIMBA is getting a major upgrade, and the public beta ships is now available.
 This isn’t a redesign: we rebuilt SIMBA from the ground up.
-What’s new:

 • Cross-platform: Windows, Linux, macOS